Close Menu

 Early-onset Alzheimer’s Disease (AD) is the diagnosis of Alzheimer’s disease for a person who is younger than age 65.
 Five to ten percent of all patients with Alzheimer’s disease are early onset cases.

 The beginning of early onset Alzheimer’s disease is subtle.
 Memory problems are usually the first sign.
-The next symptoms are learning and language impairments.
-Because people with early onset AD are often working, it is not uncommon for the disease to first manifest itself as a decline or loss in the ability to do work tasks.
+The next symptoms are learning and language issues.
+Because people with early onset AD are often working, it is not unusual for the disease to first show itself as a decline or loss in the ability to do work tasks.

 In the earlier stages of AD, depression is a common complaint.
 In later stages, there are other severe symptoms.
-For example, you may experience agitation and personality and mood changes.
-Also, you may experience behavior changes, restlessness, and withdrawal from others.
+For example, you may experience personality and mood changes.
+Also, you may experience behavior changes, like feeling anger or wanting to withdraw from others.

 MIXED DEMENTIA – THE COMBINATION OF VASCULAR DEMENTIA ALZHEIMER’S DISEASE